nervosnetwork/ckb-auth/docs/auth.md

 authentication by validating signature for different blockchains.

 ### Compile dependencies
-Before using the following APIs, it is necessary to compile CKB contracts.
+Before using the following APIs, it is necessary to compile CKB scripts.

 To compile, use the following commands in the root directory.
 The generated files will be located in the `build` directory.